awsdocs/amazon-comprehend-developer-guide/doc_source/realtime-console-analysis.md

 ### Labels<a name="realtime-analysis-console-pii-labels"></a>

 The **Labels** analysis mode checks for the presence of PII in your text document and returns the labels of identified PII entity types\.
-For more information, see [Labeling documents with PII](how-pii-labels.md)\.
+For more information, see [Labeling PII entities](how-pii-labels.md)\.

 ![\[The PII labels analysis mode.\]](http://docs.aws.amazon.com/comprehend/latest/dg/images/gs-console-pii-labels.png)